Prag8855/aab/content/guides/housing-scams.md

 When you [move in](/guides/moving-in), try to get the last tenant's lease.
 It really helps to lower your rent.

+### Eigenbedarf

+Landlords need a valid reason to end your lease and kick you out.
+If they need the apartment for their family or themselves, they can kick you out.
+This is called *Eigenbedarf*.[^45]

+Landlords often use *Eigenbedarf* to kick you out, but never move in.
+Instead, they sell the empty apartment for a higher price, or raise the rent and find another tenant.[^46]

+If this happens to you, [get legal help](/guides/questions-about-berlin#apartment-questions).
+You can usually stop or delay it.

 ### Landlord does not return deposit

 After you [move out](/guides/moving-out), the landlord must return your [deposit](/glossary/Kaution).
 It can take a few months.
 Landlords often try to keep your deposit for illegal reasons.